 Black appliances are back, with several manufacturers offering black, charcoal or dark finish fridges.
 A black fridge is a modern alternative to a plain white appliance but without the fingerprint showing tendencies of stainless steel, but they can be a little imposing and may make your kitchen itself seem darker.

-The star rating will let you know how your fridge performs based on its size, but the number on the energy rating label gives you the raw figures, which may be more useful.
-Multiply this number by your energy cost to get an estimate of what it will cost you per year to run your fridge.
-For example:
+The star rating will let you know how your fridge performs based on its size, but the number on the energy rating label gives you the raw figures, which you can use to calculate how much your fridge will cost to run by multiplying it by your current energy cost per kilowatt hour.

-Our fridge reviews include a 10-year running cost for each fridge, so you can easily compare how much each one will cost you over the life of the fridge.
+One model in our most recent fridge test costs as little as $57 per year to run, while some more expensive fridges cost up to $195 per year to run.
+Our fridge reviews include a 10-year running cost for each model, so you can easily compare how much each one will cost you over the lifetime of the fridge.

 Water and ice dispenser